Tinyted/June13UE4/README.md

 Progress and Roadmap as OF 82e2a2ae47af632db832a72456aa1045be55550a
 -----
 1. Make sure Selected FMapInfo and make sure it's replicated to client for display purposes DONE
-2. Make sure Widgets are removed on servertravel
+2. Make sure Widgets are removed on servertravel DONE
 3. Allow host to change map and modes
 4. Allow host to press start game, when everyone is readied DONE
 5. Allow players to change teams DONE